 Where do I come from?

-I grew up in Forstinning, a little village in the east of Munich.
-Though due to my family’s background I’m actually half English and the other half comes from Lower Bavaria.
+I grew up in Forstinning, a village to the east of Munich.
+My family is half Lower-Bavarian and half English.

 Why do I sing?